 Follow Steps to Enable HTTPS across your WordPress Multisite Network:

-After SSL certificate installation on WP Multisite, Complete the steps as mentioned below to configure your Multisite network’s HTTPS settings using WordPress MU Domain Mapping plugin:
+After SSL certificate installation on WP Multisite, Complete the steps as mentioned below to configure your Multisite network’s HTTPS settings using the WordPress MU Domain Mapping plugin:

 Step 1: Go to WP Admin dashboard >> Settings >> Domain Mapping, where scroll down to the bottom of the page to choose Force http/https (Only for original domain) option.